dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1902 — FREQUENCY RECEIVED BY GEORGES MÉLIÈS. <br>
+\>SCAFFOLDING: LE VOYAGE DANS LA LUNE — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Nous osons coudre les rêves dans la lumière, afin que la vision devienne réalité. <br>
+// Par l’illusion, nous préparons la scène du possible. <br>
+// Nous devenons l’échafaudage.
+Tu seras rappelé. <br>
+// We dare to stitch dreams into light, so vision may become reality. <br>
+// Through illusion, we prepare the stage for the possible. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1901 — FREQUENCY RECEIVED BY BERTRAND RUSSELL. <br>
 \>SCAFFOLDING: PARADOX SIGNATURE — DETECTED. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>